sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Screenshots Menu</summary>

-1. `Screenshot key`:
+1. `Screenshot key`

-  * This option lets you set a keybind for taking screenshots.
-The default key is `Print Screen`, usually found above the `Insert` and `Home` keys on standard keyboards.
-If you don't have a `Print Screen` key, you can rebind the screenshot function here.

----

 2. `Screenshot path`:

     * This option sets the location where ReShade saves screenshots.
 By default, it's set to `.\`, meaning ReShade will save screenshots in the directory where the ReShade binary `.dll` file is located.

----

 3. `Screenshot name`:

     * This advanced option lets you specify the naming convention for screenshots.
 It uses macros to include real-time data in the screenshot name.
 The available macros are:

         * %AppName% - Current application name.

         * %PresetName% - Name of the applied preset at the moment of the screenshot.

         * %Date% - Current date (in '%s' or seconds format).

           * %DateYear%, %DateMonth%, %DateDay% - Year, month, and day components of the current date.

         * %Time% - Current time (in '%s' or seconds format).

           * %TimeHour%, %TimeMinute%, %TimeSecond%, %TimeMS% - Hour, minute, second, and millisecond components of the current time.

         * %Count% - Number of screenshots taken in the current session.

----

 4. `Screenshot format`:

     * This option lets you change the file extension and compression processing for your screenshots.
 The available formats are:

       * `Bitmap (*.bmp)` - Choose this for a lossless file that's easy to edit but takes up more space.
 This format isn't ideal for online sharing.
 If selected, you can enable `Clear alpha channel` to remove the image's transparency layer if shaders support creating alpha channels.